accbel/nodejs-socketio-example/README.md

 How to run
 -----------------------

-* First of all, checkout the project (git needed) or download and extract it at a location of your choose.
+* First of all, checkout the project (git needed) or download and extract it to a location of your choose.
 * Then, `cd nodejs-socketio-example/` and `npm install`
 * Check for possible dependency installation errors.
 If there are no errors, type `node server.js`
 * Type in your browser `http://localhost:8080/`